hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ### Getting the Leaderboard Data in Unity

-In the previous tutorial on Cloud Code, you've already seen how to send a *logEventRequest* in Unity, which you can check out [here](/Getting Started/Using Cloud Code/Unity Cloud Code.md).
+In the previous tutorial on Cloud Code, you've already seen how to send a *LogEventRequest* in Unity, which you can check out [here](/Getting Started/Using Cloud Code/Unity Cloud Code.md).
 The code is as follows:

 ```